CluedIn-io/CluedIn.Documentation/docs/020-deployment/010-docker-compose.md

 #### Starting the application

-To start up the application use:
+To start up the application, use:

 ```shell
 ./cluedin.ps1 up
 ```
-This will start up the various containers in Docker and begin initializing CluedIn for the first time.
+This command will start up the various containers in Docker and begin initializing CluedIn for the first time.

 #### Checking application status

-Depending on the speed of the machine it is being installed onto CluedIn can take a moment to start up.
+Depending on the speed of the machine it is being installed onto, CluedIn can take a moment to start up.

 You can check the status of this by using:
 ```shell